LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

     model(dataset[0]['text'] + "Is this a positive or negative review?
 Answer with 'positive' or 'negative'.")

-Producing multiple outputs, we will see that then model is tuned to produce first two newsline characters, so we need to adapt our prompt accordingly:
+Producing multiple outputs, we will see that the model is tuned to predict first two newline characters, so we need to adapt our prompt accordingly:

 .. code-block:: python